Estimated reading time: 6 minutes

 4: Based on the equipment

-On hiking, comfortable shoes or boots and a small day backpack are enough to keep your belongings.
+Comfortable shoes or boots and a small day backpack are enough to keep your belongings on Hiking.
 However, taking more or less equipment with smaller or bigger bags may vary depending on where you go hiking.
-Unlike hiking, you may need more equipment, including multi-purpose items of clothing, windproof/waterproof jackets, walking poles, sleeping bags, woollen hats and more trekking.
+Unlike Hiking, you may need more equipment, including multi-purpose items of clothing, windproof/waterproof jackets, walking poles, sleeping bags, woollen hats and more trekking.